 Expand your server name to reveal Certificate Folders.

 Right click the Certificate Templates folder and choose Manage.

-A new window opens with a list of templates will be in the middle pane.
+A new window opens with a list of templates in the middle pane.
 Right click the "Smart Card User" template and select "Duplicate Template".
 (The Smart Card User template is a general use template that enables computer logon, as well as signing and encryption.
 If only smart card logon is needed, you can instead select the “Smart Card Logon” template.)